AkashaRojee/to-do-list/README.md

 - Allow user to add, edit, and delete tasks
 - Make UI elements functional

+### 4. Review for JS best practices

+### 5. Implement unit testing for add and delete functionalities

+- Use Jest
+- Implement mock of local storage
+- Create unit tests for CRUD add and delete operations

 ## Built With

 - Major languages: HTML, SCSS, JS